syedhydari/delta-public-framework/README.md

-# github.io
+Delta Strategy – Executive Summary

-Executive summary of the Delta Strategy — a co-developed portfolio architecture designed around antifragile risk structuring and recursive capital integrity.
-This document reflects authorship and system-level design intent only; no proprietary code or models are shared.
-It is neither the internal executive document nor the internal white paper.
+Delta Strategy is a co-developed portfolio architecture engineered around antifragile risk structuring and recursive capital integrity.
+This repository presents an executive-level summary of the system's design philosophy, intelligence layers, and conceptual framework.

+This document reflects authorship and system-level design intent only.
+No proprietary code, implementation models, or internal white paper materials are included.

+    Disclaimer: This summary is for educational and strategic insight purposes only.
+It is not an internal governance document and does not disclose any executable components or confidential intellectual property.